 SCREEN: The leaf with the petiole removed is being selected.

-SCREEN: The Wand tool is being selected, the interior of the leaf is being clicked, and the leaf is being outlined in yellow.
+The Wand tool is being selected, the interior of the leaf is being clicked, and the leaf is being outlined in yellow.

 SCREEN: The Analyze tab is being selected, followed by measure/the shortcut for measurements is being used.
+Data entry from the leaf is being done.

 For a half-leaf analysis, select the segmented line tool in the Line tool and trace the entire length of the artificial middle perimeter [1].

 SCREEN: The segmented line tool is being selected and the entire length of the artificial middle perimeter is being traced.
-TXT: For whole leaf analysis, record area, perimeter, Feret, and min Feret
+TXT: For whole leaves, there is no artificial middle perimeter to measure.

-Then, click Analyze and Measure or use the shortcut to measure the length of the artificial middle perimeter [1].
+Then, click Analyze and Measure or use the shortcut to measure the length of the artificial middle perimeter.
+Record area, perimeter, ferret, minimum ferret, and the length of the artificial middle perimeter.
+[1].

-SCREEN: Analyse and Measure is being clicked/ a shortcut is being used to measure the artificial middle perimeter
+SCREEN: Analyse and Measure is being clicked/ a shortcut is being used to measure the artificial middle perimeter and measurements are being recorded.
+TXT For whole leaves, record area, perimeter, Feret ,and min Feret.

 To adjust the measurements for a half leaf in the data entry spreadsheet, multiply the area and minimum Feret by 2 [1] and calculate the blade perimeter using the given formula [2].
-Enter the Feret length without modification [3].

 SCREEN: The area and minimum ferret is being multiplied by 2

-Text on a plain background Blade perimeter = ( perimeter - artificial middle perimeter) x 2
+Text on a plain background Blade perimeter = ( perimeter - artificial middle perimeter) x 2 TXT: These modifications are only required for half leaves.

-SCREEN: The ferret length is being added.

-Measure the area of the cut-out petiole if present [1].
+Measure the area of the cut-out petiole, if present, and record its area [1].

-SCREEN: The area of the cut-out petiole is being measured.
+SCREEN: The area of the cut-out petiole is being measured and data is being entered.

 To measure the raw blade, use the wand tool to select the interior of the blade, outlined in yellow [1].
 Proceed with measurements by clicking Analyze and Measure or using the keyboard shortcut [2].